azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 # Monthly overview dashboard
-Data Analysis procedures:
+#Data Analysis procedures:
 1. The dataset was in xlsx format and was imported in Tableau Desktop for analysis.
 2. Sales KPIs were  with Tableau calculated fields to mesure performance: # of leads created,# of leads won,lead flow, lead conversion rate, average sales cycle time.
 3. Overall the the lead creation increased in a very good extent in March thus showing a upward trend in the performance of the teams.
 4. Lead flow was the highest in UK meaning UK sales reps were in discussion with highest number of clients

-KPI calculation in Tableau:
+#Creating KPIs by Tableau calculated fields

-Number of leads created:
+#Number of leads created:

 In order to track the number of leads created a new caluclated field was created in Tableau by counting the number of 'Contacted' field on Lead state column as following:

 COUNT(IF [Lead State]="CONTACTED" THEN [Lead Id] END)

-Number of Leads won:
+#Number of Leads won:
 The KPI was created by tableay calculated field by couting the filed 'Won' on Lead state column.

 COUNT(IF [Lead State]="WON" THEN [Lead Id] END)

-Lead conversion rate:
+#Lead conversion rate:

 The KPI is created to track the conversion rate which calculates the percentage of leads won compared to the percentage of leads created.

 Tableau field:
 [# of Leads Won]/[# of Leads Created]

-Avergae Sales Cycle time:
+#Avergae Sales Cycle time:

 The sales cycle time measures the time between lead creation and lead winning date.
 The more less the cycle time the more efficient are the sales team on winning leads thus creating profitability.